calinstapinu/Clipsy/README.md

  Step 2: Select between our Video Management Platform or the new Instagram Post Downloader
 ```
 ```
-‎• If you want to manage a new video simply drag & drop it and modify your desired information
+‎• If you want to manage a new video simply drag & drop it and modify your desired details

 ‎‎• If you want to download an Instagram post/reel simply paste it's URL and click Download
 ```